-Take you pick and get the additional advantage of living in a Living Learning Community.
+Take your pick and get the additional advantages of living in a Living Learning Community.

 Business Learning Community (Rider Hall):

 has recognized the College of Business Administration as a Best Business School